DSchau/blog/src/pages/07-12-2017-getting-started-with-gatsby/index.md

 `gatsby new personal-blog && cd $_`

 This command will create the folder `personal-blog` and then change into that directory.
 From this point, a working `gatsby` statically generated application can be developed upon.
-The gatsby CLI includes many common development features such as `gatsby build` (build a production, statically generated version of the project), `gatsby develop` (launch a hot-reload enabled web development server), etc.
+The Gatsby CLI includes many common development features such as `gatsby build` (build a production, statically generated version of the project), `gatsby develop` (launch a hot-reload enabled web development server), etc.

 From this point we can begin the exciting task of actually developing on the site, and creating a functional, modern blog.